unsw-se3011/SENG3011_Neon/Reports/DesignDetail.md

 ### URL Parameter

-This is only use to solve the item of an endpoint.
-Such as
+This will only be used to solve the item of an endpoint.
+Such as:

 ```
 hostname/Endpoint_name/:id/
 ```

-where id maybe a string or an interger which is the primary key of the object we want to read, update or delete.
-This parameter is handle during step 3, which is a value controll in directrion to correct view.
-Also it will use in the step 5:
+where _id_ maybe a string or an integer which is the primary key of the object we want to read, update or delete.
+This parameter is handled during step 3, which is a value control in direction to correct view.
+It will also be used in step 5:

-1. Id value get into View method
+1. _id_ value sent to View method
-2. Get the QuerySet by Id value
+2. Gets the QuerySet by _id_ value
-3. Put the QuerySet data into Serilizer object
+3. Puts the QuerySet data into Serilizer object
-4. Generate the output by Serilizered object, or peforme action on object and generate output.
+4. Generates the output by Serilizered object, or peform actions on object and generate output.

 ### Query String Parameters